North Devon Winter Holidays

 If your pooch is on holiday with you, nearby Croyde allows dogs anywhere on the beach from September to the end of April.

 For a bit of culture, take a look at Broomhill Sculpture Gardens, which features over 300 sculptures in 12 acres of woodland.
 It’s particularly beautiful during the winter months.

+Ideally, North Devon winter holidays are all about the great outdoors.
 But if you want something a little bit more indoorsy, pay a visit to a historical house like Arlington Court in nearby Barnstaple.
 It’s open Saturdays and Sundays right up to Christmas and has lots of Victorian festive weekends throughout the winter months including a Christmas fair, a wreath making workshop, and a festive trail.

 Your North Devon winter holiday may well include the Christmas break.
 If gift buying is on the agenda, there are plenty of places to shop in the area, from local markets to big brand outlets.

 Take a wander round Barnstaple’s Pannier Market.
 This famous indoor market is packed with stalls selling everything from handmade arts and crafts to antiques and collectables, as well as fresh fruit, vegetables and flowers.